 Breytenbach eager to return to work

-On Monday, Breytenbach was acquitted on all 15 charges in her formal NPA disciplinary inquiry.
+She was on Monday acquitted on all 15 charges levelled against her during her disciplinary inquiry.

-But she says it was to stop her prosecuting former Crime Intelligence head Richard Mdluli.
+Breytenbach was suspended in April 2012 for her handling of the Kumba mining rights case.
+But she believes it was done to stop her prosecuting former crime intelligence head Richard Mdluli.

 She said she wants to continue prosecuting without fear, favour or prejudice and to take up all of her cases.

 "I will return to my post and continue to prosecute without fear, favour or prejudice as I have always done in the past."

 Kumba's Advocate Mike Hellens who was accused of having an improper relationship with Bretyenbach said this judgment should be a turning point in the restoration of public confidence in the criminal justice system and the National Prosecuting Authority (NPA).

 "Had this judgment gone the other way and permanently remained so, it would have been a sad day for the public's expectation of justice at the hands of the NPA."

 The NPA said the judgment was fair and transparent.